Asset Protection During a Lawsuit

 Cost vs. Benefit to Your Creditor

 Mounting a legal case in these offshore havens can be an incredibly expensive undertaking.
 Belize demands a bond deposit of BZ $50,000 (roughly US $25,000) or 50 percent of the amount claimed, whichever is greater.
-A case against a Nevis trust requires an EC $270,000 bond, or US $100,000!
+A case against a Nevis trust required an EC $270,000 bond, or US $100,000 by a 2015 amendment.
+As of 2018, the Nevis courts can set the bond for any amount.
+This means that they can set the bond even higher!
+Conversely, they may on some occasions choose to set the bond lower.
 Other jurisdictions (admittedly, not all) have similar bond requirements.
 A creditor will need not only determination to pursue a case in these offshore jurisdictions, but deep pockets as well.

 In addition to a cash bond, a creditor is also usually required to retain a local attorney.
 Throughout America many lawyers are willing to work on a contingency basis.
 In most foreign jurisdictions, however, clients must pay their legal costs up front.
 In addition, if a creditor loses their case in the foreign jurisdiction, they feel an extra sting.
 He or she is also typically required to shoulder (partly or entirely) the winning party’s legal costs.